 What To Do When You Can’t See A File Button.

 In some programs (particularly apps rather than fully-fledged programs), you won’t immediately be able to see a FILE button to click on.
-So how do you save your file?

 The first thing you can do is to use the keyboard shortcut CTRL and the letter S. This way of saving a file always works.